travisdesell/exa-star/README.md

 Experiments in Hydra are defined in `.yaml` files - these can be modular or all defined in-line, it is up to you.
 The EA defined in `src/toy` should serve as a basic starter for how Hydra is used in this project.

+For a deeper understanding of how Hydra works, refer to `HYDRA.md`.

 # Running
 You need a new-ish version of python - at least enough to support `match` meaning >= 3.10.